Police chief says Miami partying "couldn't go on any longer" - WTMJ

 “When hundreds of people are running through the streets panicked, you realize that’s not something that a police force can control,” he said during a commission meeting Sunday.

-Local officials have struggled to enforce COVID ordinances.
+Local officials have struggled to enforce COVID-19 ordinances.
 Florida has no statewide mask rules, limits on capacity or other such restrictions, courtesy of Republican Gov. Ron DeSantis’ pro-business stance.

 “I think there are very few places that have been open as our state have been open,” said Gelber.
 “We’re in the middle of a pandemic.
 The virus is still very present in our community.
 We have 1,000 infections a day on most days.”